 Kenyan plastic bag manufacturers keen to take up waste management.
 Kenya: Azuri Technologies Offers Solar 24 Inch TV to Kenyan Rural Households and Sees "Real Opportunities" in the Other 12 Countries It Operates in.
 Photo: Azuri Technologies Customers enjoy a demonstration of AzuriTV, a solar-powered, pay-as-you-go TV service.

 London — Kenyans in rural areas are increasingly looking to buy solar TVs.
 Rising expectations mean that they want something similar to a Kenyan living in the city, not a downscaled product with less content and a smaller screen.
 Azuri Technologies is seeking to meet this need with an alliance with pay TV provider Zuku.
-Russell Southwood spoke to its CEO Simon Bransfield-Garth about its ambitions.
 Africa: Powering Africa - Kenya Gets Its First Solar-Powered Digital TV Set.
 The 16-inch screen TV comes with a radio, torch, two lights, phone charger and 20-watt solar panel.

 Kenya tipped to be the next hub for apparel sourcing.
 Kenya is tipped to become the next hub for apparel sourcing in East Africa, an American management consulting firm says.